 MEGN430.
 MUSCULOSKELETAL BIOMECHANICS.
 3.0 Semester Hrs.
-Equivalent with BELS425, EGGN425,

 (II) This course is intended to provide mechanical engineering students with a second course in musculoskeletal biomechanics.
 At the end of the semester, students should have in-depth knowledge and understanding necessary to apply mechanical engineering principles such as statics, dynamics, and mechanics of materials to the human body.
 The course will focus on the biomechanics of injury since understanding injury will require developing an understanding of normal biomechanics.
-Prerequisite: MEGN315, CEEN311 or MEGN312, MEGN330.
 3 hours lecture; 3 semester hours.
+Prerequisite: MEGN330 (C- or better).